Get a free, no obligation personal loan quote with rates as low as 9.99%

 Payments 30 – 120 Days Late

-If your late payment is more than 30 days late, it will be reported to the credit bureaus.
-This may negatively impact your credit scores.
-Moreover, depending on how late your payment is, it will receive a credit rating of R2 for payments 30-60 days late, R3 for payments 60-90 days late and R4 for payments 90-120 days late.
-Moreover, late payments recorded on your credit report can stay on your file for up to 3 to 6 years depending on the credit bureau.
+If your payment is more than 30 days late, it may likely be reported to the credit bureaus.
+This could negatively impact your credit scores.
+Moreover, depending on how late your payment is, it will receive a credit rating of R2 for payments 30 to 60 days late, R3 for payments 60 to 90 days late, and R4 for payments 90 to 120 days late.

 Payments More Than 120 Days Late

 Accounts with late payments more than 120 days late may be charged off and sent to collections.
-This can severely negatively affect your credit and you’ll receive a credit rating of R9.
+This can severely negatively affect your credit, and you’ll receive a credit rating of R9.

 Account paid within 30 days of due dateR1